FRRouting/frr/doc/user/bgp.rst

 This command allows the BGP daemon to control, at a global level, the DSCP value used in outgoing packets for each BGP connection.

+.. clicmd:: neighbor PEER cluster-id A.B.C.D

+This command sets the peer PEER as part of a per-neighbor cluster.
+Per-neighbor clusters are additional clusters that allow a route-reflector to manage client in multiple different clusters.
+Each per-neighbor cluster is defined by its cluster-id.
+As long as a per-neighbor cluster has the same id as the unique cluster of the route-reflector that we call global, the settings of the global cluster will override the settings of that per-neighbor cluster.

 .. _bgp-suppress-fib:

 Suppressing routes not installed in FIB